 - Make sure you stay educated and up to date on your news!
 I know a few people who have decided that “not being educated enough” is an excuse to remain silent on these events.
 There are not any excuses for not speaking up for what you believe is right.
 Read up and educate yourself!
 Ask and learn!
 Support!
 Speak Up!

-- Remember that voices of color have been historically silenced, so remember to speak up for what is important to you, but more importantly lift up Black voices to be heard.
+- Remember that voices of color have been historically silenced, left out of school curriculum, and oppressed in numerous ways, so remember to speak up for what is important to you, but more importantly lift up Black voices to be heard.
 Don’t tell someone else’s story, just pass the microphone!

 Check out Zoe Zahariadis’ article for more information to educate yourself and show your support for racial justice!